Painting helped this self-taught artist find balance with bipolar disorder. Now, she's helping others

 "My therapist suggested to me that I find a way to build or create something constructive with my hands to help manage a lot of the agitation and aches and pressure and just frustration that I would feel during my hypomanic episodes," she said.

 Nieves tried crocheting for about two weeks.
-"It was too tedious for me."

 And one day, she picked up paint and a canvas.
 As she poured the paint on the canvas and moved it around with her hands, she felt a sense of relief.